AmanCharlton1910/GROUP-4_KSI2603A_CP/README.md

-Here is a collection of clear, professional sentences tailored for a GitHub or project **README.md** file, based on your assignment details.
-They are organized by section so you can copy and paste what you need.

----

 ## 📖 About The Project

 * This repository houses the **Courseware Proposal** for the **IML513: Instructional Material Design and Development** final project.